ubc-library-rc/gephi-palladio/08_Gephi_hands_on_activity.md

 - The report also tells us the graph is not dynamic: it means there is no evolution or chronology, it won’t "move in time".

 - Click on **OK** to see the graph in Gephi.

+**Initial view**

+project initial view

+Figure 4. initial view when opening a graph

+This is how the network appears in Gephi.
+Not very useful!
+Let’s examine what we have here.

+**basic view of Gephi’s interface** the 3 main screens in Gephi
+Figure 5. the 3 main screens in Gephi

+Gephi has 3 main screens:

+Overview: where we can explore the graph visually

+Data Laboratory: provides an "Excel" table view of the data in network

+Preview: where we polish the visualization before exporting it as a pictue or pdf

+What we see here is the Overview.

+Filters and statistics panels in Gephi
+Figure 6.
+Filters and statistics panels in Gephi

+In the Overview, the graph is shown at the center.
+Around it, several panels help us fine tune the visualization.

+"Filters", where we can hide different parts of the network under a variety of conditions

+"Statistics", where we can compute metrics on the network

+Appearance and layout panels in Gephi
+Figure 7.
+Appearance and layout panels in Gephi

+"Appearance", where we can change colors and sizes in interesting ways

+"Layouts", where we can apply automated procedures to change the position of the network

+3 groups of icons
+Figure 8.
+3 groups of icons

+A series of icons to add / colorize nodes and links manually, by clicking on them

+Options and sliders to change the size of all nodes, links, or labels

+More options become visible if we click on this little arrow head pointing up